HaoYuan90/FETA/README.md

   insert.
 - [**Feature**] Input data can use more validation, for example, assert each type of data rows have the right number of columns.
-- [**Performance**] This implementation checkpoints the data in memory (list of IntervalMeteringData) instead of operating as a streaming processor.
-The job can run out of heap for really large files.

 ### What is the rationale for the design choices that you have made?